jwritescode1/PreFixIt/README.md

 # Git Hook setup

 **PreFixIt** was designed in mind to work with Git hook.
 This would allow the PreFixIt to run whenever you make a commit automatically.
-To setup per repository:
+You can either set the steps below in your centralised git hook or per repository.
+For simplicity, below are the steps required to setup per repository:

 1. Navigate to your project repository: